 |Common bottlenose dolphin||380||85||1,759||29||15||15/34||212||1||12|

 *We’ve contributed our sperm whale photos to a catalog compiled by Jay Barlow at the Southwest Fisheries Science Center, but are working on compiling a catalog based on dorsal fins and pigmentation patterns, in addition to fluke shape.
 Most of our photo-ID catalogs are more-or-less up-to-date, but there are some (e.g., melon-headed whales, spinner dolphins) where we have large numbers of photos that have not yet been matched to our catalogs.
 We’ll be updating the numbers in the list above a couple of times a year.

 Several additional species of odontocetes are likely to be recorded in Hawaiian waters in the future, based on their overall distribution patterns.
 These species are:

 - Ginko-toothed beaked whale (Mesoplodon ginkgodens)

 - Mesoplodon hotuala, a species of beaked whale recently re-discovered from Palmyra Atoll and other locations in the western Pacific.

 *Note the eighth species of baleen whale documented for Hawaiian waters was a gray whale seen in February 2022 – a report on that sighting is available at this link.

 Got photos?
 We have photo-ID catalogs of most of the species listed above.
-So if you have photos, please contact us at Hawaii@cascadiaresearch.org
+If you have photos that you would be willing to share, you can learn how to submit those to us at this link, or contact us at Hawaii@cascadiaresearch.org